 A major problem with being financially prepared for retirement is the difference between our attitude toward retirement and the reality of it.
 A Northwest Mutual survey conducted earlier this year found that 46% of Americans expect to work past the traditional retirement age of 65.
 A more astonishing result of the survey found that 18% of baby boomers and Gen X respondents (those between age 40 and 75) expect to work past the age of 74.
 That doesn’t match reality.

 In 2018, nearly half of all Americans who retired were younger than 62, and 25% were between 62 and 64.
-The hard truth is we don’t always get to retire when we want to retire because of health issues, job loss, caring for a spouse, or other reasons
+The hard truth is we don’t always get to retire when we want to retire because of health issues, job loss, caring for a spouse, or other reasons.

 Now, to the other side of the equation.
 The average life expectancy in the United States is almost 79 years.
 That’s from birth.
 If you are a 65-year-old today, your life expectancy is more like 84 for a man, 86 for a woman.
 If you are forced into retirement early, and you live a long life, how are you going to pay for it?
 To put it another way, are you prepared to potentially live more than 2 decades without receiving a paycheck?

 Much has been written about the woeful job Americans have done when it comes to retirement savings.
-I won’t quote the numbers, but rather focus on how to plan to make what you have saved, and what you have coming, last for the rest of your life.
+I won’t quote the numbers, but rather focus on how to plan to make what you have saved and what you have coming last for the rest of your life.

 It takes planning, and not just investment planning.
 Traditionally, financial advisors have been focused only on investment management.
 When a client reaches retirement, they can be largely on their own figuring out how to take their managed investments and turn it into an income stream.
 How do you decide what investments to sell, how much, and when?

 Instead, segmenting your investments into buckets, and designating the buckets as the income you’ll spend now and the income you’ll spend later, can be the basis for an investment strategy that is built to provide a consistent income over time.
 The buckets you spend in the early years of retirement are invested conservatively.
 The buckets you plan to spend later are invested more aggressively.
 This gives you the opportunity to put time to work for you, not against you.
 If your overall account values go down, you’re not withdrawing from the bucket that is likely to have been most dramatically impacted.
 Instead, that bucket is for the long term.
-And long term is how you need to think of retirement.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.